ScottODev/jammming/README.md

 **Jammming** is a React web application that integrates with the **Spotify API** to provide users with a seamless playlist creation experience.
 Users can search the Spotify music library, create custom playlists, and save them directly to their personal Spotify accounts.

-This project was built as part of **Codecademy's React curriculum** to demonstrate proficiency in React development, API integration, and modern web application architecture.
+This project was built to demonstrate proficiency in React development, API integration, and modern web application architecture.

 ---